US-CBP/design-system/packages/web-components/src/stories/byoi.md

 ## Thesis

-We're testing the concept of Bring Your Own Input (BYOI) and Bring Your Own Button (BYOB).
-The core idea is that a generic wrapper component is created (`cbp-button` or `cbp-form input`), which can accept any sort of native HTML form input/control slotted within it rather than rendered by it.
+We're testing the concept of Bring Your Own Input (BYOI).
+The core idea is that a generic wrapper component is created, `cbp-form-input`, which can accept any sort of native HTML form input/control slotted within it rather than rendered by it.
+This wrapper ties the label and description/error messages together to form a predictable, accessible input pattern.

 The precedent has already been set in two regards: